 Ramanujam Wins 2020 SPIE Biophotonics Technology Innovator Award

-Nimmi Ramanujam was cited for the development of disruptive low-cost, high-performance technologies to enable see-and-treat paradigms for cervical cancer prevention
+Nimmi Ramanujam cited for the development of disruptive low-cost, high-performance technologies to enable see-and-treat paradigms for cervical cancer prevention

 Nimmi Ramanujam, the Robert W. Carr, Jr., Professor of Biomedical Engineering and director of the Center for Global Women’s Health Technologies at Duke University, has been named the winner of the 2020 Society of Photo-Optical Instrumentation Engineers (SPIE) Biophotonics Technology Innovator Award.